 Attracting talented data scientists to the competition

-While this can be a challenge for a company running its own data science competition, companies like Bitgrit that run data science competitions have access to large communities of data scientists.
-Bitgrit claims that there are 20k data scientists in its community which helps in creating enough demand for competitions.
+While this can be a challenge for a company running its own data science competition, there are companies that run data science competitions and have access to large communities of data scientists.

 What is the process of launching a competition?